Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Quantum trace polynomials for SLn

 \subsubsection{Arcs in a triangle}

-Generalizing Property (2)(a) of \cite[Theorem 11]{BonahonGT11} to the case of general $n$ is accomplished by using the quantum left and right matrices $\vec{L}^\omega$ and $\vec{R}^\omega$, with coefficients in the Fock-Goncharov quantum torus $\mathscr{T}_n^\omega(\triang)$ for a triangle $\triang$ in the ideal triangulation $\idealtriang$, appearing earlier in our Theorem \ref{thm:first-theorem}.
+Generalizing Property (2)(a) of Theorem 11 in \cite[\S 3.4]{BonahonGT11} to the case of general $n$ is accomplished by using the quantum left and right matrices $\vec{L}^\omega$ and $\vec{R}^\omega$, with coefficients in the Fock--Goncharov quantum torus $\mathscr{T}_n^\omega(\mathfrak{T})$ for a triangle $\mathfrak{T}$ in the ideal triangulation $\lambda$, appearing earlier in Theorem \ref{thm:first-theorem}.

-Consider a single extended left-moving or right-moving arc crossing the triangle between two distinct boundary edges, such as those shown in Figure \ref{fig:left-and-right-quantum-matrices}; see \S \ref{sssec:quantum-left-and-right-matrices}.